DaJoker29/icarus-business-portal/README.md

   - Admins can update server/domain information
   - Admins can create new, verified accounts (for current customers)
   - ~Admins can link existing servers with accounts~

+### v0.1.0 - Monitoring and Renewals
+- Users can renew their server/domains
+- Users can monitor their Current Resource (RAM, SSD, BANDWIDTH, LOAD)

 ## Authors